 A study of philosophical objections to and defenses of religion in general and Christianity in particular.
 Topics include, but are not limited to, arguments for God's existence; the problem of evil and other arguments against God's existence; issues regarding the nature of God; and issues regarding the nature of revelation.
-(Same as RS 351-G) Spring semester, odd-numbered years.
+Spring semester, odd-numbered years.